Snowflake-Labs/sfquickstarts/site/sfguides/src/airflow-spcs/airflow-spcs.md

 Duration: 5

-By completing this guide, you will be able to run Apache Airflow application with Celery Executor in Snowpark Container services.
+In this guide, we will be walking you through how to deploy Apache Airflow application with Celery Executor in Snowpark Container services.

-##
+### What You Will Build
+ - Apache Airflow application with Celery Executor, using a PostgreSQL database as the metadata store backed by block storage, and persisting task logs in a Snowflake internal stage.

+### What You Will Learn
+- The working mechanics of Snowpark Container Services
+- How to build and push a containerized Docker image to SPCS along with code and other files
+- How to create SnowGIT integration with your Github repository
+- How to create External Access Integration
+- How to deploy Apache Airflow with Celery Executor in SPCS

 ### Prerequisites
 - A Snowflake account with access to SnowPark Container Services.
-- Docker installed locally for building images.
+- [Docker](https://www.docker.com/products/docker-desktop/) installed locally for building images.
 - Basic knowledge of Apache Airflow and containerized deployments.

 ##